aergoio/agora/AIPs/AIP-9.md

 One final step ...
 We hope to contribute for the growth of AERGO's ecosystem through the [Banana Clips](https://bananaclips.net) marketplace transparent and opened for all users can use.

+## Funding Schedule and Budget

+Total Budget: 300,000 AERGO

+This incubation funding is paid out in three-month installments of the total budget.

 ## License
 Copyright and related rights waived via [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).